asyrjasalo/dockoon/bicep/README.md

 API Management.
 If are deploying a SOAP API instead of REST, add `api_type=soap` and use `api_format=wsdl-link` with `api_spec` URL to the XML.

-It is possible to set `api_format` to `openapi-json`, `swagger-json` or `wsdl` if you want to read `api_spec` content directly as a parameter.
-This may or may not work well, depending on your shell's limitations.
+If you want to read `api_spec` content directly as a parameter, set `api_format` to `openapi-json`, `swagger-json` or `wsdl`.
+This may or may not work well, depending on your shell and the spec content.

 Similarly, you can use `api_policy_xml` to set the API level policy as XML.
 To pass an URL to XML file instead, set `api_policy_format=rawxml-link`.